nshulman/ApigeeAuthProvider/README.md

 When configuring the AuthProvider, make sure that you set Name and URL Suffix to the same value!
 If you don't, then you must override the Callback URL.
 See https://github.com/bobbywhitesfdc/ApigeeAuthProvider/issues/1

 Be sure to set any endpoint or authorization URL in Remote Site Settings.
 If Remote Site Settings are not correct, you will see the following error when saving your named credential: "Problem Logging in - We can't log you in because of the following error.
 For more information, contact your Salesforce administrator.
 Remote_Error: The remote service returned an error"

+The Custom Fields stored by this plugin, although visible and editable in the Auth.
+Provider screen in setup are stored as Custom Metadata records, and can also be seen in Custom Metadata.
+Although these Custom Metadata records may be modified directly, it is best to let the Auth.
+Provider screen manage this record and values.
+Basically, don't be surprised when you see a record in Custom Metadata that looks exactly like your Auth.
+Provider values - they're just passed through to one screen.